 - Guidelines for receiving academic credit for internships

-- The student is responsible for finding a biology department faculty member (Hope supervisor) who will oversee the internship as it relates to the biology department.
-This must be done prior to or during the registration period before the semester the student plans to participate in the internship.
-The student should consult with the chairperson of the biology department as to which faculty members would be appropriate.
+- The student is responsible for finding a biology department faculty member (henceforth referred to as the Hope site supervisor) who will oversee the internship.
+This must be done prior to or during the registration period before the semester or summer the student plans to participate in the internship.
+If a student cannot determine an appropriate faculty member for sponsorship, they should consult with the chairperson of the biology department.

-- To qualify as a biology department internship the work experience must be clearly related to the biological sciences.
-In the event of a disagreement over this issue between the chairperson and the student, the faculty of the biology department as a whole will determine the suitability of the internship.
+- To qualify as a biology department internship, the work experience must be clearly related to the biological sciences.
+In the event of a disagreement over this issue between the chairperson and/or Hope site supervisor and the student, the faculty of the biology department as a whole will determine the suitability of the internship.